Packers Add Physical Defensive Back to Practice Squad

 “I think my coaches and teammates would say that I am a great person, first and foremost,” he told Gridiron Crew.
 “A funny guy who loves to have fun.
 Also that I take care of my responsibilities on and off the field.
 And that I am hard working and resilient.”

-The vacancy on the practice squad could go to Will Sheppard, who was promoted from the practice squad for Thursday’s win at the Lions but was released on Monday.
+The Packers also re-signed Sheppard, who was promoted from the practice squad for Thursday’s win at the Lions but did not play in the game.

+Sheppard was promoted because rookies Matthew Golden and Savion Williams were dealing with injuries and, ultimately, were inactive for the game.
+Plus, Bo Melton might have to focus solely on cornerback with Keisean Nixon battling a stinger.
+With the possibility of Golden and Williams returning to action this week, the Packers released Sheppard with an eye on making another move at the position.

-The vacancy on the 53-man roster created by the release of Sheppard could go to receiver Jayden Reed, who has been designated for return from injured reserve and could be ready for Sunday’s game against the Chicago Bears.
+The vacancy on the roster could go to Jayden Reed, who has been designated for return from injured reserve and could be ready for Sunday’s game against the Chicago Bears.

+“The plan is to see where he’s at at the end of the week, and if he’s good to go, then [he will be activated from injured reserve],” coach Matt LaFleur said on Monday.
+“He’s got to get cleared first.
+I know he’s back to practicing but he’s ultimately got to be cleared to go out there and play in a game.”

+Sheppard will re-join Isaiah Neyor and Jakobie Keeney-James as receivers on the practice squad.
+Sheppard during his final three seasons at Vanderbilt caught 150 passes for 2,037 yards and 21 touchdowns.
+He spent his final college season at Colorado, where he caught 48 passes for 621 yards and six touchdowns.

 Updated Packers Practice Squad